eluv-io/content-bitcode/examples/README.md

     }
 ```

 As this method is called directly by the **content** function, the 2 parameters **ctx** and **p** are the elements of the http request from the game player.
-The beginnings of the function call a helper method on the BitCodeCallContext instance to get the players query params.
+At the beginning of the method we call a helper method on the BitCodeCallContext instance to get the players query params from the http request.
 After checking the pair for error the code then goes on to discover state and a potential vote/choice.
 The game always begins with an empty state and no vote present.

-The remainder of the game from a functional view is to decode the state to indicate what game and potential players.
-It is beyond the scope of this text to describe the full game logic, but in essence, the game determines its state and next contestants depending on the current state as decoded from the string.
-Once the contestants are located by index, the games proceeds to acquire the video playout details of the contestants from the fabric.
+The remainder of the game from a functional view is to decode the current state to determine which game and round as well as potential contestants.
+Once the contestants are located by index, the games proceeds to acquire the video playout details of the contestants from the content object's meta data.

 ## About the meta data